 Horse Racing Betting Bonuses

-With so many racing betting sites on the market, competition has increased to attract and retain customers.
+With so many horse racing betting apps on the market, competition has increased to attract and retain customers.

-Nearly all racing betting sites offer cash bonuses to new depositing customers.
+Nearly all horse betting apps offer cash bonuses to new depositing customers.
 In most cases, the offer comes in the form of a percentage match bonus.
 Match rates of 50% and more are common.
 Some sites are even giving out 100% deposit bonuses that double your first deposit.

 You sign up and deposit $100, for example, and get an extra $100 on top of that.
-The vast majority of racing deposit bonuses are exclusive to new players only.
+The vast majority of horse racing bonuses are exclusive to new players only.

 Racebook Loyalty Rewards Programs